 There’s very little difference in the flavor of yellow and of brown applesauce.
 The brown is maybe a little sweeter and a little thicker.

 If you leave the sauce a long time, like most of a day, it will eventually turn into apple butter.

-If you aren’t familiar, apple butter is a sweet paste that you can spread on toast instead of jelly.
+If you aren’t familiar, apple butter is a sweet paste that you can spread on toast instead of jelly or mix in with cottage cheese.
 It is heavenly, so if you overcook your applesauce significantly, just skip the sugar and enjoy it as a condiment instead of a side dish.